BNasmith/PTForsyth/PTFWorkofChrist.md

 offer God in advance the souls of a changed race.
 For no martyr as such is sure of the future.
-It is easier to forget all the martyrs than the Saviour ; and their power fades with time, while His grows with the ages.
+It is easier to forget all the martyrs than the Saviour; and their power fades with time, while His grows with the ages.
 With the